MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 9. Click the 'Save' button <img alt="save button" style="margin:0;display:inline" src="saveButton.png"/> to save the API definition.

 ### Protect the API using the MobileFirst OAuth Security Definition

-In API Connect protecting an API is done by Security Definition.
+In API Connect protecting an API is done by a **Security Definition**.

 1. In the newly created Branches API, choose **Security Definition** from the design list click the <img alt="save button" style="margin:0;display:inline" src="addIcon.png"/> button to add a defintion of type **OAuth**.